-Young women move for marriage and this brings advantages as well as difficulties but I went to visit them after a month or two weeks.
+Young women move for marriage and this brings advantages as well as difficulties

+66 There is a feeling of missing them [her family] but I went to visit them after a month or two weeks.
 I was confused at the beginning because I did not know the place, but later I adapted.

-(Haymanot, a young woman of 18 who was married at 15, from Zeytuni, Tigray)
+99 (Haymanot, a young woman of 18 who was married at 15, from Zeytuni, Tigray)